ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-nas-ha/guide.fr-fr.md

 ![Create an NFS partition](images/create-nfs-partition.png){.thumbnail}

-#### Your cluster is installed with Public Network or with a private network without a OVHcloud Internet Gateway (or a defaultVrackGateway if you are using OVHcloud APIv6)
+#### Your cluster is installed with Public Network or with a private network without using an OVHcloud Internet Gateway (Openstack Router) or a custom one as your default route for your MKS cluster
 Once the partition is created, we need to allow our Kubernetes nodes to access our newly created partition.

 Get our Kubernetes nodes IP: